 Briançon Weekend Guide — 48 Hours in the Highest Town in Europe

-A well-planned 48 hours in Briançon combines the UNESCO Vauban citadel, a full day on the mountain (skiing in winter or hiking and biking in summer), and a proper meal in the old town.
-Briançon is 95km from Grenoble, 160km from Lyon, and 110km from Turin — making it a viable weekend trip from any of these cities.
+48 hours is enough to cover the Vauban citadel, a full day on the mountain (skiing in winter, hiking or biking in summer), and a dinner in the old town.
+Briançon sits 95km from Grenoble, 160km from Lyon, and 110km from Turin — close enough for a weekend from any of them, but worth knowing that a car makes the valley practical.

 Start in the Ville Haute before the ski day crowds arrive.